nsg-ethz/mini_internet_project/platform/README.md

 `sudo docker exec -it 1_LONDrouter bash`

 If you are in the router container, run `vtysh` to access the CLI of that router.
-The following example show you how to access the switch IRCH in the L2 network ETH of AS1:
+The following example show you how to access the switch EPFL in the L2 network UNIV of AS3:

-`sudo docker exec -it 1_L2_ETH_IRCH bash`
+`sudo docker exec -it 3_L2_UNIV_EPFL bash`

 Hosts and switches do not have a CLI, so once you are in the container, you can start configuring them.